Mission M

 The design of the core is so complex that, due to their undercutting, they have the cores manufactured exclusively by additive manufacturing.
 The complex design can increase the efficiency of the engine by up to 30%, as the cooling can be placed closer to the combustion chamber, thus optimizing heat transfer.
 The high volumes customary in the automotive sector and the cycle time of the system were the biggest challenges here.

-The complete layout consists of five steps
+The complete ICP layout

 The sand is mixed with the additives required for the printing process and conveyed to the printers.